Uristthedorf/project-4/README.md

 	* Based on what was discussed in the lecture, create test cases, try them in the original website, and check if your functions correctly calculate the times.
 	* This will effectively replicate the calulator above.

-* Edit the template and Flask app so that the required remaining arugments are passed along.
+* Edit the template and Flask app so that the required remaining arguments are passed along.
 	* Currently the miles to kilometers (and some other basic stuff) is implemented with AJAX.
 	* The remainder is left to you.